JonasTroeltsch/DAI-PW4/README.md

 #### Response

-The response body contains a JSON object with the following properties:
+The response body contains a JSON object containing the cell (x;y) of the grid with the given index

 #### Status codes

 - `200` (OK) - The row has been successfully retrieved
+- `400` (Something went wrong) - something is wrong with the request
+- `409` (Conflict) - The cell does not exist
-- `404` (Not Found) - The row does not exist
+- `404` (Not Found) - The grid does not exist or does not fit grid dimension or the index given is not a number

 ### Update a grid

-- `PATCH /grids/{id}`
+- `PATCH /grids/{index}`

-Update a grid by its ID.
+Update a grid by its index.

 #### Request

-The request path must contain the ID of the grid.
+The request path must contain the index of the grid.

 The request body must contain a JSON object with the following properties:

 - `x` - x index of the cell
 - `y` - y index of the cell
+- cell:
     - `color` - color of the cell
     - `text` - text of the cell

 #### Response

-The response body contains a JSON object with the following properties:
+The response body contains a JSON object with the updated cell

 #### Status codes

-- `200` (OK) - The grid has been successfully updated
+- `200` (OK) - The cell has been successfully updated
-- `400` (Bad Request) - The request body is invalid
+- `400` (Sth went wrong) - The request body is invalid
-- `404` (Not Found) - The user does not exist
+- `404` (Not Found) - The cell is not in the grid

 ### Delete a grid

-- `DELETE /grids/{id}`
+- `DELETE /grids/{index}`

-Delete a grid by its ID.
+Delete a grid by its index.

 #### Request

-The request path must contain the ID of the grid.
+The request path must contain the index of the grid.

 #### Response